-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):
+Course type: Lecture / Practice

+Recommended course-load (hours): Per week: 1 / 1 Per study period: 14 / 14

 Attendance: students are expected to attend each class according to schedule.
 Should the student miss the classes without relevant reason, he/she will not receive credits for the course no matter what his/her overall results are on the tests.
 The student must be on time for class or he/she will be marked as absent.